igoropaniuk/teledigest/README.md

 1. **Bot client** - handles incoming bot commands and posts digests to the target channel.
 Requires a correct `bot_token` to be provided.
 1. **User client** - authenticated with `api_id` and `api_hash`, used
    to fetch posts from Telegram channels.
+An additional Telegram client instance was introduced to overcome the limitations of the Telegram Bot API, which doesn't allow bots to join channels.

 This separation ensures correct access to the Telegram channels.